 Marjorie Bligh: Domestic Goddess

-On display at the Queen Victoria Museum, Inveresk until 26 July 2020
+This exhibition was on display at the Queen Victoria Museum, Inveresk until 26 July 2020.

 Marjorie Bligh is a Tasmanian icon, well-known for her advice on household management, craft, cooking, gardening, and even relationships.
 Through 96 years, she made a lasting impact on generations of Tasmanians, and even had an effect on Barry Humphries' famous housewife Dame Edna Everage.
 Marjorie Bligh: Domestic Goddess looks at Marjorie's life, from her early years in Ross and home-making in Campbell Town, to her later celebrity in Devonport.